10-DAY UTAH NATIONAL PARKS ROAD TRIP ITINERARY

 Similarly, if you visit in the winter months, you need to be prepared for temperatures ranging from 30 to 50 degrees during the day dropping to lows well below freezing overnight.
 Winter is a beautiful time to visit the park – you’ll get to enjoy these stunning desert landscapes perhaps dusted with snow.
 But the best part is you’ll be without the crowds.
 Just be prepared and check conditions before heading out, and you’ll likely want to crash in hotels as opposed to camping if you visit in winter.

-Camping in Southern Utah
+Camping in Utah National Parks

 Each National Park has at least one campground.
 Be aware that some of them accept advanced reservations, which fill up months in advance.
 This means if you want to camp within the Parks during the busy season, you should either make a reservation in advance, or you’ll need to arrive very early in hopes of getting a spot when one of the first-come, first-served campgrounds clears out each morning.